Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 How do embedded payments generate revenue for SaaS platforms?

 Embedded payments generate revenue through take rates or shared processing fees on each transaction your platform facilitates.
+This means that you could potentially earn more if you are able to negotiate higher rates or increase the volume of transactions.

 What is the difference between a PayFac and PayFac-as-a-Service?